Arts and Culture

 The North American Premiere of Tan Dun’s Buddha Passion was held in February 2019 at the Walt Disney Theater in Los Angeles.

-Inspired by a trip to the Mogao Caves back in 2012, Tan Dun’s Buddha Passion is a cumulation of dedicated research as well as creative energy.
-Among the paintings in the Mogao Caves are court musicians who were playing instruments no longer existed, danced while they strummed pipa above their heads, and drummers who played with their feet.
-Curious about the sounds of the past, Tan Dun sought out local generational craftsmen as well as international experts to painstakingly recreate these instruments, as well as visiting international museums to decipher scrolls taken from the Dunhuang Caves containing the musical compositions and dance choreographies of the Tang and Song Dynasty.
+Inspired by a trip to the Mogao Caves in 2012, Tan Dun’s Buddha Passion is a cumulation of years of dedicated research and creative work.
+Among the paintings in the Mogao Caves are depictions of court musicians playing instruments that no longer exist, dancing while they strummed pipa above their heads, and drummers playing with their feet.
+Curious about the sounds of the past, Tan Dun sought out local generational craftsmen as well as international experts to painstakingly recreate these instruments.
+He also visited museums around the world to decipher scrolls taken from the Dunhuang Caves that contain musical compositions and dance choreographies from the Tang and Song dynasties.

 We are currently working to bring this production to the Seattle Symphony as its next North American destination.